kousik97/Sorting-Algorithms/README.md

   3. Intro-sort with lomuto branchless - 4534 ms
   4. std::sort - 3043 ms

-All codes were tested on AMD Ryzen 7 3700x machine with base clock of 3.59 ghz The intro-sort algorithm implemented are optimised only for numeric values.
+All codes were tested on AMD Ryzen 7 3700x machine with base clock of 3.59 Ghz.
+The intro-sort algorithm implemented are optimised only for numeric values.
 FOr the rest, the code works but could be sub-par to std::sort.